Alex2262/AltairChessEngine/README.md

 Altair supports a configurable hash size, thread number, and MultiPV for analyzing multiple variations.

 ## Board Representation
-Altair currently uses bitboards, binary representations of the chessboard, as the internal board representation as of version 4.0.1 \
+Altair currently uses Bitboards, binary representations of the chessboard, as the internal board representation as of version 4.0.1 \
 Versions 4.0.0 and prior used a mailbox (12x10), array board representation

 ## Move Generation
-Altair uses the magic bitboard approach for decently fast move generation speeds.
+Altair uses the magic Bitboard approach for decently fast move generation speeds.

 ## Search
 Altair utilizes many techniques for its search—the calculation of moves and different positions.